 15. LIVE FISH • Every effort must be made to keep bass alive through the use of a properly aerated livewell.
 Eight ounces will be deducted from the total weight for each dead bass presented for weigh-in.

 16. SCORING • Scoring is determined by the pounds and ounces of each team’s catch during each tournament.
-Only largemouth, spotted, redeye or smallmouth bass are accepted species.
+Only largemouth, spotted, redeye, smallmouth or shoal bass, where permitted, are accepted species.
 No regurgitated forage or other foreign matter may be placed in a bass.
 The daily limit will be five bass per team unless conditions dictate a reduced limit or the state or lake limit is less than five, in which case those limits will prevail.
 After possessing the daily limit, teams must cull immediately upon their next catch.
 Teams possessing more than the daily limit must notify the tournament director immediately upon discovery of the infraction and reduce their catch to the daily limit by releasing live bass.
 Teams possessing more than the daily limit will be penalized 2 pounds for each bass over the limit.
 The minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches or tournament officials set a longer limit for a specific tournament, in which case, the state or lake limit or longer limit set by tournament officials for the tournament will prevail.
 Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of 1 pound for each short bass presented.
 Bass presented for weigh-in with weight clips attached will be penalized at the rate of 4 ounces for each clip.
-After competitors check in at the official checkpoint they must present all fish in possession that meet the tournament size limit to tournament officials to be counted, measured and weighed.
+After competitors check in at the official checkpoint, they must present all fish in possession that meet the tournament size limit to tournament officials to be counted, measured and weighed.
 Once a team’s catch has been presented to tournament officials, that day’s catch is final.
 No one may return to a boat to retrieve a bass mistakenly left behind.
 After being weighed, each team’s catch must be turned over to tournament officials unless otherwise instructed.
 Each team’s catch must be presented in an official weigh-in bag.
 The winning team is determined by the day’s heaviest catch.
 The top 10 percent of teams in each tournament advance to the High School Fishing National Championship.
-Tournaments held June 14, 2020, through June 13, 2021, will advance teams to the 2021 National Championship.
 Tournaments held June 14, 2021, through June 13, 2022, will advance teams to the 2022 National Championship.
+Tournaments held June 14, 2022, through June 13, 2023, will advance teams to the 2023 National Championship.
+All participating teams automatically qualify to compete in the High School Fishing World Finals that runs concurrently with the National Championship and has a separate prize pool.

 17. TIES • Total number of fish for the tournament will break ties followed by the total number of live fish.
 If a tie remains, it will be broken first by earliest entry for the tournament and then by lottery.